sandialabs/pyperc/README.md

    current occupied pores, and current pores along the invading/defending interface (called neighbors).
 3. Run invasion percolation and specify the maximum number of iterations and stochastic selection parameter.
-At each iteration, the occupied and neighboring pores are updated in the `pores` pandas DataFrame.  pyperc also stores results as a pandas Dataframe (`InvasionPercolation.results`), which contains the pressure threshold and pore number that was filled at each iteration.
+At each iteration, the occupied and neighboring pores are updated in the `InvasionPercolation.pores` pandas DataFrame.
+   pyperc also stores results as a pandas
+   Dataframe (`InvasionPercolation.results`), which contains the pressure threshold and pore number that was filled at each iteration.